 Be sure not to spend any of your vacation time at places where animals will still languish in misery long after you’re back home.
-View our interactive Google Earth presentation with Chrome to see if any hellholes are situated near you:
+View our interactive Google Earth presentation with Chrome to see if any hellholes exist near you:

 Here are a few of the grimmest spots for animals: